DragonFoxCollective/SBEPIS-docs/Index/Alchemy/Bits/Bytes/Byte.md

 | [[Decorative]] + [[Hollow]] + [[Pliant]] + [[Lightweight]]   | [[Accessories]]                  | Ring          |

-Bit sets are also, naturally, subject to change.
+Bytes are also, naturally, subject to change.